Metronet in Tennessee at a Glance

 How does Metronet compare to other providers in Tennessee?

 Metronet's 100% fiber network sets it apart from cable providers in Tennessee by delivering symmetrical upload and download speeds, no contracts, and no data caps.
 While cable providers like Spectrum or Comcast may offer comparable download speeds, their upload speeds are typically a fraction of download speeds.
-Metronet's pricing is also competitive, with the 1 Gig plan at $70/mo matching or beating comparable fiber offerings from AT&T and other providers in the Volunteer State.
+Metronet's pricing is also competitive, with the 1 Gig plan at $70/mo matching or beating comparable fiber offerings from AT&T. Other providers in the Volunteer State.

 Metronet Fiber Network and Community Deployment